needle-mirror/com.unity.xr.arfoundation/Documentation~/point-cloud-manager.md

 ## Feature point properties

 Each feature point has a position, and optionally an identifier and confidence value.
-These are stored as parallel arrays of `Vector3`, `ulong`, and `float`, respectively.
+These are stored as parallel arrays of [Vector3](xref:UnityEngine.Vector3), `ulong`, and `float`, respectively.

 ### Position

 Each feature point has a 3D position, reported in session space.
-You can access positions via [`ARPointCloud.positions`](../api/UnityEngine.XR.ARFoundation.ARPointCloud.html##UnityEngine_XR_ARFoundation_ARPointCloudManager_positions).
+You can access positions via [`ARPointCloud.positions`](xref:UnityEngine.XR.ARFoundation.ARPointCloud.positions).

 ### Identifier

 Each feature point can have a unique identifier, represented as a `ulong`.
-You can access identifiers via [`ARPointCloud.identifiers`](../api/UnityEngine.XR.ARFoundation.ARPointCloud.html##UnityEngine_XR_ARFoundation_ARPointCloudManager_identifiers).
+You can access identifiers via [`ARPointCloud.identifiers`](xref:UnityEngine.XR.ARFoundation.ARPointCloud.identifiers).

 This array is parallel to `positions`.
 This feature varies by provider.
 Check the `ARPointCloudManager.descriptor`.

 ### Confidence value

 Feature points can also have confidence values, represented as `float`s in the 0..1 range.
-You can access confidence values via [`ARPointCloud.confidenceValues`](../api/UnityEngine.XR.ARFoundation.ARPointCloud.html##UnityEngine_XR_ARFoundation_ARPointCloudManager_confidenceValues).
+You can access confidence values via [`ARPointCloud.confidenceValues`](xref:UnityEngine.XR.ARFoundation.ARPointCloud.confidenceValues).

 This array is parallel to `positions`.
 This feature varies by provider.
 Check the `SubsystemDescriptor` (`ARPointCloud.descriptor`).